Latency, reliability, and architecture of the Sgraal preflight pipeline.

 Detects circular references, chain length mismatches, and compromised agents in the memory provenance path.

-When multiple detection layers fire simultaneously, Sgraal computes a unified attack surface score: r1 + 0.3×r2 + 0.1×r3 + 0.05×r4.
+When multiple detection layers fire simultaneously, Sgraal computes a unified compound attack-surface score across the detection layers, bounded and tier-labelled.
 Levels: NONE, LOW, MODERATE, HIGH, CRITICAL.

 3 consecutive failures trip the breaker.
 30-second recovery window.
 Prevents cascading failures from upstream dependencies.